 to three days observing (both in and out of court) the working

 lives of judges.

 A Judicial Mentoring Scheme has been developed which focuses on

 addressing under-representation of women, Black, Asian &

 socio-economic diversity.
 These are currently the priority areas

 for both the Lord Chief Justice and the Senior President of

 Tribunals.
-For further details can be found here.
+Further details can be found here.